Free Trial

 • In recent trading, H&R Block's stock price dropped to $51.49, with trading volume significantly exceeding the average.

-H&R Block, Inc. (NYSE:HRB - Get Free Report) announced a quarterly dividend on Tuesday, August 12th, RTT News reports.
+H&R Block, Inc. (NYSE:HRB - Get Free Report) declared a quarterly dividend on Tuesday, August 12th, RTT News reports.
 Stockholders of record on Thursday, September 4th will be given a dividend of 0.42 per share on Monday, October 6th.
-This represents a c) dividend on an annualized basis and a dividend yield of 3.3%.
+This represents a c) annualized dividend and a dividend yield of 3.3%.
+The ex-dividend date of this dividend is Thursday, September 4th.
 This is a 12.0% increase from H&R Block's previous quarterly dividend of $0.38.

-H&R Block has a dividend payout ratio of 29.1% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect H&R Block to earn $5.10 per share next year, which means the company should continue to be able to cover its $1.50 annual dividend with an expected future payout ratio of 29.4%.
+H&R Block has a payout ratio of 29.1% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect H&R Block to earn $5.10 per share next year, which means the company should continue to be able to cover its $1.50 annual dividend with an expected future payout ratio of 29.4%.

 H&R Block Stock Performance